butcherpete/buctherpete.github.io/pages/notes/gulp_notes.md

 - Browsersync
 - build tool
 - `del` Node.js package
-- dependency chain
+- dependency chain.
+A dependency is a relationship between two tasks that specifies their order.
+"Dependencies can also have other dependencies.
+The path from the outmost dependency to the very root task is called a dependency chain."
 - dependency manager
 - destinations (outbound streams)
-- execution chain
+- execution chain.
+An execution chain specifies a set of loosely-coupled tasks that are called in order, either sequentially or in parallel.
 - generator
 - globstar
 - input streams (readable streams)